 Database Visibility Events Service Sizing

 Database Visibility features use the Events Service for storage.
-The ingestion capacity and sizing profile Database Visibility analytics events are equivalent to that for Log Analytics, with the size of the raw event being about 2 kilobytes on average.
+The ingestion capacity and sizing profile for Database Visibility Analytics events are equivalent to that of Log Analytics, with the size of the raw event being about 2 kilobytes on average.